azaghal/factorio-biter-remover/README.md

 ### Clear pollution from surfaces

-Clears all polution on listed surfaces.
+Clears all pollution on listed surfaces.
 Does not disable pollution (this can only be done globally).

 Usage:
 ```
-/clear-polution [SURFACE]
+/clear-pollution [SURFACE]
 ```

 Parameters: